d3lta-v/SSTuino/docs/tutorials/helloWorld.md

   delay(1000);                       // wait for a second
 }
 ```
+So what did the `high` and `low` mean?
+Digital electronics only have 2 states.
+Think of it as a switch.
+When it is `HIGH` it means that it is turned **on**.
+When it is `LOW`, it is turned **off**.

-The `delay(1000);` refers to the LED turning on for a second and off for a second.
+The `delay(1000);` tells the microcontroller to wait for a second.
+This means that this entire section of code tells the LED to turn on for 1 second and then turn off for 1 second!

  The `1000` is in miliseconds, and you can change that value, before uploading the code again!
 Bear in mind that if you have too small or too large of a number, you would either not see the LED not doing anything, or takes ages to do something.

 *So, have fun and enjoy the tutorials that lie ahead!*